 – Trang An: 200,000VND/adult, 100,000VND/kid under 1m

 – Bai Dinh Pagoda: 30,000VND/person – Stupa: 50,000VND/person

 – Tam Coc: 150,000VND/boat (Vietnamese boat – 4 people| Foreign Tourists – 2 people)

 – Van Long: Entrance – 20,000VND/person, boat – 60,000VND/boat/2 people

-You might not have heard about Bac Son Valley but this spot is absolutely lovely place to admire the beauty of nature and take pictures that worth an Instagram post.
+You might not have heard about Bac Son Valley but this spot is an absolutely lovely place to admire the beauty of nature and take pictures that are worth an Instagram post.
 The scenery of Bac Son is just singular and so pleasing to the eyes – the rice fields nested so neatly between two ranges of cone-shaped cliffs dotted with the Tay ethnic villages and adorned even more by a river crossing through.
 Come to Bac Son during harvest season, you’ll have the chance to be moved by the magic of nature, especially when it’s sunset or sunrise.